Adapted Wasserstein distance between the laws of SDEs: Introduction

-At a conceptual level, our main contribution is to connect two hitherto unrelated objects: on the one hand, the \emph{synchronous coupling} of SDEs, which is the coupling arising when letting a single Wiener process drive two SDEs; on the other hand, the \emph{Knothe--Rosenblatt} rearrangement, which is a celebrated discrete-time adapted coupling that preserves the lexicographical order.
-We argue that, in a certain sense, the synchronous coupling is the continuous-time counterpart of the Knothe--Rosenblatt rearrangement.
+A further significant contribution is the connection of two hitherto unrelated objects: the \emph{synchronous coupling} of SDEs, which is the coupling that arises when a single Wiener process drives two SDEs; and the \emph{Knothe--Rosenblatt} rearrangement, which is a celebrated discrete-time adapted coupling that preserves the lexicographical order.
+One key result that we establish is an optimality property of the Knothe--Rosenblatt rearrangement.
+We then argue that in a certain sense, the synchronous coupling is the continuous-time counterpart of the Knothe--Rosenblatt rearrangement.

-Concerning the contributions (i) and (iii) above, similar statements have been made in the pioneering work of Bion-Nadal and Talay \cite{BiTa19} for the problem of optimally controlling the correlation between SDEs with smooth coefficients.
-Since we will prove that the adapted Wasserstein distance admits such a control reformulation, our results will contain those of \cite{BiTa19} as particular cases.
+The pioneering work of \citet{BiTa19} contains a similar statement to our contribution (i) above; they use PDE techniques to prove optimality of the synchronous coupling for the problem of optimally controlling the correlation between one-dimensional SDEs with smooth coefficients.
+Our first main result establishes that, for general cost functions and path-dependent SDEs, bicausal optimal transport problems admit such a control reformulation.\footnote{Note added in revision: See also~\citet{CoLi24} for an extension of this result to higher dimensions.} A posteriori, it is thus clear that \cite{BiTa19} establishes (i) for the adapted $2$-Wasserstein distance and smooth coefficients.
+Using probabilistic methods, we generalise the optimality result of \cite{BiTa19} to more general cost functions and SDEs.